Network Sync

 - Clients driving screens throughout the venue

-- Perfect sync for live event content
+- Synchronized playback for live event content

 Large Video Wall